 Cognitive-behavioral therapy (CBT) is a type of talk therapy that can be effective in helping adults with ASD.
 During CBT sessions, individuals learn about the connections between thoughts, feelings, and behaviors.
 This may help to identify the feelings and thoughts that trigger negative behaviors.

 Social skills training

-Social skills training (SST) is a way for adults to develop social skills.
+Social skills training (SST) allows adults to develop social skills.
 For some individuals with autism, interacting with others is very tough.
 This can lead to many challenges over time.

 Someone undergoing SST learns basic social skills, including how to understand humor, carry on a conversation, and read emotional signals.

 People with ASD are sometimes unusually affected by sensory input, such as sound, sight, or smell.
 Social integration therapy is founded on the theory that having some of your senses heightened makes it hard to learn and display positive behaviors.
 SIT tries to even out an individual’s response to sensory stimulation, usually done by an occupational therapist.

 Occupational therapy (OT) is a field of healthcare that focuses on teaching individuals the fundamental skills they need in everyday life.

 For adults, OT focuses on developing independent living skills, such as cleaning, cooking, and handling money.

 Speech therapy teaches verbal skills that can help individuals with ASD communicate better.
 It’s usually done with either an occupational therapist or a speech-language pathologist.
 It can help individuals improve the rate and rhythm of their speech and use words correctly.
 It can also help adults improve how they communicate thoughts and feelings.